-Things Every Frugal Person Should Own/DO:
+Things Every Frugal Person Should Do:

-Frugal vs cheap Home Quick Tips:
+Frugal vs Cheap Home Quick Tips:

-Reuse Your Glass Jars: Invest in some cheap glass jars (and start washing and saving your existing ones) and put them to good use around the home.
+- Reuse Your Glass Jars: Invest in some cheap glass jars (and start washing and saving your existing ones) and put them to good use around the home.

 Storage baskets are an essential way of keeping your home tidy and organized, taking stock of exactly what you own, and helping you be more mindful about spontaneous buys (because you’ll have to think more about where it goes!).

-Meal Prep: With proper planning, you can spend money on quality, great value for money ingredients and still end up with cheaper (and healthier) meals than just buying the cheapest option every time you head to the shops.
+- Meal Prep: With proper planning, you can spend money on quality, great value-for-money ingredients and still end up with cheaper (and healthier) meals than just buying the cheapest option every time you head to the shops.
 Check out this ultimate guide to meal planning.